 Sync data from multiple file formats:

-CSV: checked for compression in
+- CSV: files are checked for compression in

 .gz